ettore9x9/ros-sr/README.md

 ### The `state_machine` Node ###

 The `state_machine` is a node that defines the finite state machine of the architecture.
-It manages the transitions between states; for the execution of each state it relies on the class `helper` of the `state_machine_helper` module.
+It manages the transitions between states; for the execution of each state, it relies on the class `helper` of the `state_machine_helper` module.

 This is a representation of the state machine architecture: